-Windows, external doors and joinery Repair category 2 Notes Wear and tear is noted to the window units.
-Repair/replacement in the medium term should be anticipated.
+Windows, external doors and joinery

+Repair category 2

+Notes Some of the window units are of an older design and wear and tear is noted, some having failed resulting in misting between the panes of glass.
+Repair/replacement in the short to medium term should be anticipated.
 The seals to older double glazed units often fail resulting in condensation between the panes of glass.
 Failed sealed units can go undetected in certain weather/daylighting conditions and such failings are not considered to be significant because the window remains functional albeit not as double glazing.
 This can occur without warning and may only be seen in certain weather conditions.